2024 Best Physical Sciences Schools in the Far Western US Region

 More information about a degree in physical sciences from University of California - Santa Barbara

-Located in the large city of La Jolla, UCSD is a public university with a very large student population.
-A Best Colleges rank of #43 out of 2,238 colleges nationwide means UCSD is a great university overall.
+University of California - San Diego is a great choice for students interested in a degree in physical sciences.
+Located in the large city of La Jolla, UCSD is a public university with a fairly large student population.
+A Best Colleges rank of #38 out of 2,217 colleges nationwide means UCSD is a great university overall.

 More information about a degree in physical sciences from University of California - San Diego

 There were about 367 physical sciences students who graduated with this degree at UC Irvine in the most recent data year.
-Students who receive their degree from the physical sciences program make an average of $40,888 in their early career salary.
+Graduates who receive their degree from the physical sciences program make an average of $40,888 in their early career salary.

 More information about a degree in physical sciences from University of California - Irvine